AdaCore/gnat-llvm/README.md

 - To build a whole project:

-  $ gprbuild --target=llvm -P prj ...
+  $ gprbuild --target=llvm -Pprj ...

 - To generate LLVM byte code (will generate a .bc file):